IMalaspina/dvmath-extensions/README.md

 ---

-## 🎉 Major Update: DV¹⁶ is Now VALIDATED
+## 🎉 Major Update: Introducing Singularity Algebras (S-Algebras)

-**December 2025:** We have successfully extended the DV-Mathematics framework to 16 dimensions with a novel method called **Partial Singularity Treatment (ASTO Variant 5)**.
-This breakthrough demonstrates that the Cayley-Dickson construction can be consistently extended beyond octonions.
+**December 2025:** We introduce the formal concept of **Singularity Algebras (S-Algebras)**, a new class of algebras equipped with explicit operations to resolve internal singularities.
+DV¹⁶ with **Partial Singularity Treatment (ASTO Variant 5)** is the first non-trivial S-Algebra, demonstrating that the Cayley-Dickson construction can be consistently extended beyond octonions.

 **Key Results:**
 - ✓ **100% Success Rate**: All 336 systematically generated zero divisors successfully resolved